edimante/sfguide-terraform-sample/README.md

 # Terraforming Snowflake

-Trying to follow the steps in [this](https://quickstarts.snowflake.com/guide/terraforming_snowflake/index.html) guide by Snowflake
+In attempt to learn about Snowflake and terraform, I've followed the steps in [this](https://quickstarts.snowflake.com/guide/terraforming_snowflake/index.html) guide by Snowflake.

-Gotchas:
+### Gotchas: ###

 - To follow the guidelenes you need to run terraform using the **EC2** instance or similar.
 - You need to have SSH setup done in Git to push to SSH URL `git remote add origin git@github.com:YOUR_GITHUB_USERNAME/sfguide-terraform-sample.git` or change the command to **push to HTTPS URL** instead.